esalminen/BooksAPI/README.md

 ## Usage

 API documentation is available at ```http://localhost:9000/swagger/index.html``` when the API is running.
+API can be also tested from the Swagger UI.

 (Optional) Postman test sequence can be run with Collection runner.
 Scripts handle database initialization and test sequence execution.